mlhartme/stool/client/documentation.md

 being used.
 Default build arguments are loaded from a properties file in the war.
 You can see the build argument actually used with
 `stool app`.

+Note that you can build a stage while it's running.
+In this case, `stool restart` starts the newly built images.

 *keep* specifies the nubmer of docker images that will not be exceeded, default is 3.
 I.e. if you already have 3 images and run `build`, the oldest unreferenced image the will be removed.
 Unreferenced means it's not used for the current container.